ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Default Policy

 The default policy allows a global baseline to be set.
-For example, in an older population 10% of the population may shield.
+For example, 10% of the population may be shielding by default.

 ![](defaultPolicy.png)

 ### Alert Policy

 The alert policy defines the isolation policy for a person in any state.
 These follow the same rules as the Virus Policy.
+The alert policy is related to the status of the individual.

 ![](alertPolicy.png)